awsdocs/amazon-route53-docs/doc_source/SOA-NSrecords.md

 ## The name server \(NS\) record<a name="NSrecords"></a>

 Amazon Route 53 automatically creates a name server \(NS\) record that has the same name as your hosted zone\.
 It lists the four name servers that are the authoritative name servers for your hosted zone\.
-Do not add, change, or delete name servers in this record\.
+Except in rare circumstances, we recommend that you don't add, change, or delete name servers in this record\.

 The following examples show the format for the names of Route 53 name servers \(these are examples only; don't use them when you're updating your registrar's name server records\):
 + *ns\-2048\.awsdns\-64\.com*